moinwiki/moin/docs/admin/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 If you have a poor or limited network connection, you may run into trouble with the commands issued by
 the quickinstall script.
-You may see tracebacks from pip, timeout errors, etc. (see the output of the quickinstall script).
+You may see tracebacks from pip, timeout errors, etc. See the output of the quickinstall script.

 If this is the case, try it manually::